-Where a person becomes entitled to paid long service leave by virtue of continuous service with an employer and a portion of that service is service in respect of which the employer has made contributions under this Act in respect of that person the employer is entitled to recover from the Board an amount that is proportionate to the ordinary pay that would have been payable to that person under this Act had that person continued to be employed by the employer as an employee at the time that he became entitled to long service leave.
+(1) Where a person becomes entitled to paid long service leave by virtue of continuous service with an employer and a portion of that service is service in respect of which the employer has made contributions under this Act in respect of that person the employer is entitled to recover from the Board an amount that is proportionate to the ordinary pay that would have been payable to that person under this Act had that person continued to be employed by the employer as an employee at the time that he became entitled to long service leave.

+(2) In this section —

+“ordinary pay” has the meaning given in section 21(3).

+[Section 51 amended by No. 36 of 2006 s.
+50.]

 52. Obstructing an inspector or other persons

 A person who —